Pmovil/puppet-route/README.md

         gateway     => '10.10.10.1',
     }

-Delete route for host and/or network..
+Delete route for host and/or network.

     $target_net_absent = ['10.10.20.51', '10.20.30.0/16']
     route { $target_net_absent: